-In addition to general built form and land uses policies of the Downtown Secondary Plan, the following built form policies shall apply to the 5 Arthur Street and 64 Duke Street and 92 Ferguson Street properties:
+The general built form and land use policies of the Downtown Secondary Plan shall apply the 5 Arthur Street and 64 Duke Street and 92 Ferguson Street properties.
+In addition, the distance between the facing walls of portions of buildings greater than 6 storeys, shall be a minimum of approximately 25 metres.